tokiku-music/tokiku-music.github.io/music/fading_memories/index.md

 video_link: "https://youtu.be/2CgTbjN5T2c"
 ---

-A nostalgic yet hopeful theme from Tsurumi Island in Inazuma.
+One of my favorite themes from Tsurumi Island in Inazuma.